YSaxon/TFTPlunder/README.md

-TFTPlunder: Genesys TFTP Server Arbitrary Directory Blind Read Write exploitation helper (CVE-2023-29930)
+# TFTPlunder: an exploit for CVE-2023-29930

+This is an exploit script for a blind file read / write vulnerability in the Genesys (formerly InIn) TFTP provisioning server.

 ## Vulnerability info